Efficient-Computing-Lab/Converter/README.md

 An example follows that presents way to provide inputs 3.,4.,5. and 6.
 The code snippet presents a function named deployment that retrieves the outputs of the previously mentioned selector function.
-The application version. cluster ID, external IP and GPU list are hardcoded in order to simplify the example.
+The application version, cluster ID, external IP and GPU list are hardcoded in order to simplify the example.
 ```python
 def deployment(json_base64_string, name, file_path):
     nodelist, imagelist = Parser.ReadFile(file_path)